janzheng/janzheng/_posts/lab/2014-03-20-sticky-sidebar.md

 3) I'm accounting for page focus and page resize, but I'm not accounting for repositioning the menu while the browser window is being resized.
 At the end of window resize, the menu position will be wrong until the viewport hits another waypoint.

 4) Finally, this method will not work properly on mobile and tablet devices, as scrolling won't fire until the scrolling stops.
-"ScrollMagic":https://github.com/janpaepke/ScrollMagic seems to have bypassed this issue by using iScroll, but at this point it might make more sense to use an independent sidebar or an "off-canvas":http://www.lukew.com/ff/entry.asp?1514s pattern.
+[ScrollMagic](https://github.com/janpaepke/ScrollMagic) seems to have bypassed this issue by using iScroll, but at this point it might make more sense to use an independent sidebar or an [off-canvas](http://www.lukew.com/ff/entry.asp?1514s) pattern.

-If you have found issues or have any ideas to how to speed up, improve, or fix anything, please "send me a note!":mailto:janeazy@gmail.com
+If you have found issues or have any ideas to how to speed up, improve, or fix anything, please [send me a note!](mailto:janeazy@gmail.com)

-p(sticky-sidebar-stop).
-This is the last section that the sidebar will follow, as denoted by the class @.sticky-sidebar-stop@.
+<p class="sticky-sidebar-stop"> This is the last section that the sidebar will follow, as denoted by the class <code>.sticky-sidebar-stop</code>.</p>

-h2(#left-nav--anchor-6).
-Lastly
+<h2 id="left-nav--anchor-6">Lastly</h2>

 Sometimes a little more effort is required to add subtle pieces of details, something most might not even recognize, but the extra effort definitely can make a product or functionality shine.